smitjiwani/Ai-Amplify-hackathon/README.md

 ## initialize

-> bash file(.sh) needed for initializing the docker for better developer experience.

 ```
 npm install
 ```
+> bash file(.sh) needed for initializing the docker for better developer experience.

+### Server-side

 to start docker use